StefH/WebJobs.Extensions.Ftp/doc/part2.md

     }

 Just like in the trigger, we have connection string and channel member variables.
 Next is our converter class.
 In this class, we create our async collector instance.
 Here is our async collector class.
 Just like in the trigger, we will generate context and pass it to the Collector.
 The
-Collector will use this instance to send a message to the NATS server.
+Collector will use this instance to send a message to the FTP server.
 Here is our collector class.

     using System.Threading;
     using System.Threading.Tasks;
     using Microsoft.Azure.WebJobs;

-    namespace WebJobs.Extension.Nats.Bindings
+    namespace WebJobs.Extension.FTP.Bindings
     {
         /// <summary>
         /// Async Collector class.
-Responsible for publishing to a NATS channel
+Responsible for publishing to a FTP channel
         /// </summary>
         /// <typeparam name="T">Data Type of value</typeparam>
-        public class NatsAsyncCollector<T>: IAsyncCollector<T>
+        public class FTPAsyncCollector<T>: IAsyncCollector<T>
         {
             /// <summary>
-            /// NatsBindingContext instance
+            /// FTPBindingContext instance
             /// </summary>
-            private readonly NatsBindingContext _context;
+            private readonly FTPBindingContext _context;

             /// <summary>
             /// Constructor
             /// </summary>
-            /// <param name="context">NatsBindingContext instance</param>
+            /// <param name="context">FTPBindingContext instance</param>
-            public NatsAsyncCollector(NatsBindingContext context)
+            public FTPAsyncCollector(FTPBindingContext context)
             {
                 _context = context;
             }

             /// <summary>
-            /// Publish message to a NATS chanel
+            /// Publish message to a FTP chanel
             /// </summary>
             /// <param name="message">Message to be published</param>
             /// <param name="cancellationToken">A Cancellation Token</param>